About Migrants of the Mediterranean

 Impact is seen on the faces of people we meet when they are acknowledged with dignity.
 We say hello.
 We ask permission for their stories, and when they share them, we enable a moment of release, which they may not have had for months or years.

 We have often been the first to ask about their journeys and how they are coping, and for this we are frequently the first with whom they share their personal experiences of extraordinary pain and psychological trauma.

-Impact is heard in the voices of people when we make ourselves available to connect after their entry into society post-rescue and reception.
-There is often cultural disconnect and acute social isolation that pervades the asylum-waiting experience; we document this stage––sometimes as their only outlet––in continuation of stories that reveal a suffering does not end at the rescue boat.
+Our impact is heard first in the voices of people when we make ourselves available to connect after their entry into Italy post-rescue and reception.
+There is often a cultural disconnect and acute social isolation that pervades the asylum-waiting experience; we document this stage––sometimes as their only outlet––in continuation of stories that reveal suffering does not end at the rescue boat.

-Whether following up via social media, text or telephone, or by meeting again in-person in their new home cities or housing camps, we stay responsive and available to listen and talk about their ongoing experiences––e.g. asylum cases processes, integration struggles.
-We tell them they are not alone and that we are always available to listen and document their accounts.
+Whether following up via social media, text or telephone, or by meeting again in-person in their new home cities or housing camps, we stay responsive and available to listen and talk about their ongoing experiences––e.g. asylum cases processes, integration issues.
+We remind them that they are not alone and that we are always available to listen and document their accounts.

-Impact is seen in the social awareness we bring through the body of migrant journey stories and through the MotM founder’s personal essays and photo essays of encounter.
-We account for the accurate dissemination of information about the migrant experience, and we maintain a long-term archival storybank of migrant accounts, words, photos and events as a valuable resource in the tradition of narrative history; this information is further used to inform those in policy development, scholarship and others in media.
+Impact is seen in the social awareness we bring through the archive of journey stories and through our essays and photo essays of encounter.
+We account for the accurate dissemination of information about the migrant experience, and maintain a long-term archival storybank of migrant accounts, words, photos and events as a valuable resource in the tradition of narrative history; this information is further used to inform those in policy development, scholarship and others in media.

 Areas of coverage include: